EDP considers human rights to be fundamental and universal principles.

 The scope and frequency of the self-diagnosis process are defined in conjunction with the Business Units and, following consolidation for the EDP Group as a whole, an annual report is submitted to the Sustainability Committee and publicly disclosed.
 The Monitoring Program is supervised under the Compliance function.

 The Human Rights Monitoring Program (PMDH/EDP) is a formal process.
 The most relevant documentation in publicly available here, reflecting the Group’s communication and transparency policies towards stakeholders and credit rating agencies, including the indexes that more closely assess and rate EDP’s performance.
 The Program is supervised under the Compliance function.
-The PMDH/EDP (2015 and 2016 editions) were based on the following documents:
+EDP's PMDH was based on the following documents: